How to Become a Licensed Practical Nurse (LPN)

 Are you ready to earn your online nursing degree?

 Becoming a licensed practical nurse (LPN) offers a quicker path to a nursing career and doesn’t require a degree.
-LPNs can enter the workforce after one or two years of training.
+LPNs can enter the workforce after 1-2 years of training.

-Explore this guide to discover how to become an LPN (also known as a licensed vocational nurse or LVN in Texas and California), the typical work settings, and the career outlook.
+Learn how to become an LPN — or a licensed vocational nurse (LVN), as it’s referred to in Texas and California.
+Explore typical work settings, career outlooks, and salary data.

 How Long to Become